sheldongomes/angular-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Some Parts of Code was Copied

+This code was started from scretch in the Angular version 10.
+Some parts of this code were copied from Github: https://github.com/danvitoriano/shopping-cart-angular9